 One important element of the program will be understanding the approach to data collection and reporting.
 Competency-based models tend to have technology to support capture of information about the performance indicators for each competency.
 Districts will need to be able to provide a plan for this data capture.
 In addition, the state will need to determine what level of data it would like to collect.
 An important implementation element of competency-based approaches to graduation requirements is how higher education will use the information captured by the high school.
 For this reason it is important for the district to have a higher education partner, however even with a higher education partner, they will need to be able to translate their competency-based approaches to grades that can be used for other higher education institutions.

 Finally, it is often understood that competency-based approaches should allow for districts to meet state requirements and mandates in a different manner then the law currently envisions.
 At this point it is not in the purview of this committee to review all state requirements that may need to be adjusted to allow for easier implementation of competency-based approaches.
 For this reason, we suggest that the state create a streamlined waiver process for districts that are part of the pilot.
 This includes the ability to waive requirements such as seat time requirements for GSA, line of sight requirements for teachers and even certification requirements (though this should be done with an understanding that teachers must be involved in the determination of competency – even if they are not always responsible for instruction).
+While the pilot will provide significant flexibility for participating districts, this flexibility must be coupled with accountability for outcomes.

 Structuring the Pilot Program